jeigamboa/DIBS/README.md

 - Mitch Kong, and
 - Paul Remo,
 all of whom are affiliated with the National Institute of Physics at the time of the Hackathon.

+Contents:
+gen_AI = directory for all gen_AI APIs and capabilities
+Streamlit = directory for project prototyping
+Hello world.ipynb = initializing